chuckstack/chuckstack.github.io/src-ls/success-hr.md

 ## Human AI Contradiction

 We are painfully aware that augmentation and automation create efficiencies.
 These efficiencies often reduce the need for human capital.
 Said another way, some people might lose their jobs.
-This was true during the last 15 year of ERP implementations, and it will be true moving forward.
+This was true during the last 25+ years of ERP implementations, and it will be true moving forward.

 If people are going to lose jobs as a result of chuck-stack adoption, how can you claim to be 'human first'?